Trauma Therapy in Portland, Maine

 I truly believe that healing is possible.
 We can’t change the past, but we can integrate our past experiences to live more more fully and authentically in the present.
 Trauma therapy offers a compassionate space to process painful memories and rebuild a sense of connection.

-I provide trauma-focused counseling in Portland and Falmouth Maine and online across the state, integrating EMDR, existential-humanistic counseling, DBT, ACT, poetry therapy, and attachment-based approaches to support lasting healing.
+I provide trauma-focused counseling, integrating EMDR, existential-humanistic counseling, DBT, ACT, and attachment-based approaches to support lasting healing.

 What You Can Expect in Trauma Therapy